oh2mp/esp32_smart_rv/README.md

 #define BLLED 19                 // backlight led
 ```

+You will need also **LittleFS_esp32 1.0.6** library.
+Version 1.0.7 is buggy.
+Install it from the IDE library manager.

-You must also use the [Arduino ESP32 filesystem uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin/)
-to upload the files in the data directory.
-There are the html and css files needed for portal.
+You can use the filesystem uploader tool to upload the contents of data library.
+It contains the html pages for
+the configuring portal.
+Or you can just upload the provided image with esptool:

+`esptool --chip esp32 --port /dev/ttyUSB0 --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 80m --flash_size detect 3211264 esp32_smart_rv.littlefs.bin`

 ------